pavlomysak/pavlomysak.github.io/index.md

 ## Currently Working On
 - [TRACE — A hybrid deep learning architecture for intermittent demand forecasting](https://github.com/pavlomysak/TRACE-forecasting/tree/main)
+- homework, probably

 ---

 ## Explore My Work
-See my [projects and research](/my-work) for manuscripts, experiments, and technical notes.
+See my [projects and research](/my-work) for manuscripts, experiments, and my [Journal](\journals) for technical notes and ideas.

 ---